evkx/evkx.github.io/content/models/porsche/taycan/Taycan_Turbo/_index.md

 With the optional Performance Battery Plus battery, you get other performance numbers.
 With overboost, the Porsche Taycan Turbo delivers an astonishing maximum power of 650 kW (884 hp / 872 bhp).
 Even without overboost, it boasts a formidable 520 kW (707 hp / 697 bhp).
-The maximum torque reaches an incredible 890 Nm (657 ft-lb).
+The maximum torque reaches an incredible 890 Nm (657 lb-ft).
 This powerhouse can rocket from 0 to 100 km/h (0 to 62 mph) in a mere 2.7 seconds and achieves a top speed of 260 km/h (162 mph), underscoring its breathtaking performance.

 ## Battery, range, and charging

-The electric vehicle features a high-capacity battery with a gross capacity of 105 kWh and a net usable capacity of 97 kWh, providing an 8 kWh buffer (3.6%) for battery protection.
+The high-capacity battery has a gross capacity of 105 kWh and a net usable capacity of 97 kWh, providing an 8 kWh buffer (7.6%) for battery protection.
 This Lithium-Ion battery utilizes [NMC (Nickel Manganese Cobalt) technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc)

 Under the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range varies between 630 to 557 km (392-346 miles), depending on the specific configuration and options, such as wheel size.
 Larger wheels, for instance, can increase energy consumption and subsequently reduce the overall range.
 The vehicle's energy consumption is rated at 15.4 kWh/100 km for the base model and 17.4 kWh/100 km for the top-tier model under the WLTP test cycle.
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.